“Hey Siri, call The Hair Studio.”

 Think With Google suggests businesses focus on four key moments to leverage micro-moments:

-Small businesses can prepare for micro-moments by anticipating what their target customers need and then respond by providing relevant, valuable answers.
+Small businesses can prepare for micro-moments by anticipating what their target customers need and then responding with relevant, valuable answers.

 Consumers use voice search to obtain information and also to make purchases.
-Voice shopping is projected to reach $40 billion in the U.S. by 2022, according to Voicebot.ai.
+Voice shopping is projected to reach over $40 billion across the US and UK by 2022, according to Voicebot.ai.